trawlingweb/APIservicies/API Telegram/en/04_Workers_Creation.md

 ## What is a Worker?

-A Worker in TrawlingWeb is a user-configured entity to perform specific searches over the captured messages from public Telegram channels and groups using Keywords.
+A Worker in TrawlingWeb is a user-configured entity to perform specific searches over the indexed messages from public Telegram channels and groups using Keywords.
 These Keywords are search terms configured within the Worker and are based on the contracted credits (1 credit = 1 Keyword).

 ## Creation and Configuration of Workers

 Users can create and define search terms for each Worker directly on the dashboard ([https://dashboard.trawlingweb.com/workers](https://dashboard.trawlingweb.com/workers)) or using the method provided by the API.
-Once a Worker is created, it starts filtering the stream of captured messages according to its keywords (results become available almost immediately).
+Once a Worker is created, it starts filtering the stream of indexed messages according to its keywords (results become available almost immediately).

 ## Workers Functionality

 * **Keywords**: Workers function as a list of keywords.
-They use the configured Keywords to filter the stream of public messages captured from Telegram.
+They use the configured Keywords to filter the stream of public messages indexed from Telegram.
 - **Search Process**: Workers apply keywords against the `text`, `user_name`, and `user_screen_name` fields of each message.
-- **Delivery Process**: Each time the client calls the Worker, it uses the list of Keywords to launch the search against the database of messages captured by TrawlingWeb and retrieve only those results matching the list of Keywords (combinable with boolean filters via `q=`).
+- **Delivery Process**: Each time the client calls the Worker, it uses the list of Keywords to launch the search against the database of messages indexed by TrawlingWeb and retrieve only those results matching the list of Keywords (combinable with boolean filters via `q=`).

 Implementing and managing Workers efficiently allows users to maximize the relevance and accuracy of the processed data, tailored to the specific needs of their Telegram analysis and monitoring.